Squareville/lu-toolbox/README.md

  * Missing data handling:
    * Bricks missing from brick database will be skipped
    * Completely missing colors will be set to black (Color ID 26)
-   * Color missing from secondary brick geo files is handled correctly
+   * Color missing from secondary brick geo is handled correctly
  * Overwrite Scene Option:
    * Delete all objects and collections from Blender scene before importing.